eludom/blog/content/Blog/the-stuff-of-time.md

-old oak kitchen tables (Grandma/"Esther Morrison"'s and Ernie's), our great grandmother's 1868 wind-up clock with which she "set up housekeeping", wall hangings, family bibles, hymnals, cookbooks, school books, farm records, the founding constitution Union Soldiers Aid Society (1863) of the Dry Run Church, tools (Grandpa's scythe), and until recently we had the Civil War Diary of Elisha Morrison and his discharge papers.
+old oak kitchen tables (Grandma/"Esther Morrison"'s and Ernie's), our great grandmother's 1868 wind-up clock with which she "set up housekeeping", wall hangings, family bibles, hymnals, cookbooks, school books, farm records, the founding constitution of the Union Soldiers Aid Society (1863) of the Dry Run Church, tools (Grandpa's scythe), and until recently we had the Civil War Diary of Elisha Morrison and his discharge papers.
 Mike has the rifle Elisha Morrison picked up after the other one he had was struck